GabrielPrzybysz/gabeblog/_tabs/about.md

 ## Who Am I

-I'm a puzzle-solving addict, a systems architect, and a cybersecurity enthusiast.
+I'm a puzzle-solving addict, a systems architect, and a cybersecurity guy.
 I thrive on challenges and I'm addicted to cracking complex problems.
 That's what keeps me going every day.

 ## What Drives Me